riyaz-maker/riyaz-maker/README.md

 ## Production ML:
 Airflow • FastAPI • TF Serving • Prometheus • Distributed Systems • MLOps

-# Research Philosophy
-> *"Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less."* - Madam Curie

-I wish to walk this era of AI with the intent of understanding, not fear it.
-And I'm doing my best to live up to these great words said my Madam Curie.

 ## My Core principles:
 Minimal viable precision